ebezzam/LenslessClassification/README.md

 ## Defense to adversarial attacks <a name="defense"></a>

-For convex optimization-based attack, the following command will apply the attack to a set of files (defined by command line):
+For convex optimization-based attack, the following command will apply the attack to a set of CelebA files (defined by command line):
 ```
 # with knowledge of the mask
 python scripts/convex_optimization_attack.py \